-Whether one focuses on the general behavioral approach, avoidance, and inhibitions dimensions of Gray and McNaughton (2000) and the reinforcement sensitivity theorists (Corr, 2008a; Smillie, 2014) or Eysenck (1990), the five/six dimensions reflecting individual differences in self description examined by Ashton et al. (2007), Digman (1990), Goldberg (1990), McCrae and Costa (1997) and numerous others, one is taking average levels of affects, behaviors, cognitions, and desires (Hilgard, 1980; Ortony et al., 2005; Scherer, 1995; Wilt and Revelle, 2009).
+Whether one focuses on the behavioral dimensions of approach, avoidance, and inhibition (Gray and McNaughton, 2000, Corr, 2008a, Smillie, 2014, Eysenck, 1990), the five/six dimensions reflecting individual differences in self description examined by Ashton et al. (2007), Digman (1990), Goldberg (1990), McCrae and Costa (1997) and numerous others, one is taking average levels of affects, behaviors, cognitions, and desires (Hilgard, 1980, Ortony et al., 2005, Scherer, 1995, Wilt and Revelle, 2009).

 These average levels of what one tends to do may be distinguished from maximum levels of what one can do.
 That is to say, from ability.
 We have known since Spearman (1904) that it is almost impossible to find a cognitive task that does not correlate with other cognitive tasks.
+The dominant models in cognitive abilities research (Carroll, 1993, Horn and Cattell, 1966, Johnson and Bouchard, 2005, McGrew, 2009) both support the notion of general cognitive ability ("g") though the manner in which they organize the abilities below this highest level varies considerably.
 But ability is not just a high score on an ability test, it is succeeding on many daily tasks and even leads to survival, for life is an intelligence test with many subtests (Gottfredson, 1997).
 Not only does ability relate to the risk of mortality throughout one's life (Deary, 2008) it is stable: ability measured at age 11 correlates .67 with ability measured 79 years later (Deary et al., 2013).